widforss/avanor/node/md/help.md

 ### <svg viewBox="-1 -1 2 2"><circle r="1" fill="#cccccc"/></svg> Masking

 The satellites do not fly straight over the area they are sensing.
-Some steep slopes may therefore not be visible to the satellite, due to radio shadow or overexposure.
+Some steep slopes may therefore not be visible to the satellite, due to radio shadow or foreshortening.
 Some of those areas are marked in gray.
 Neither satellite data or avalanche terrain will be represented in those areas.

 ### Coordinates